vmez/compas/README.md

 I am using the dataset they collected from the Broward County Clerk's Office in 2016 as a reference, since up until today, Northpointe - now called Equivant - has yet to release the data and techniques behind their technology.

+* ProPublica's github repository I am using as a reference: https://github.com/propublica/compas-analysis

 If you haven't read the story, here are useful resources: